GSA-TTS/devCrew_s/README.md

-# DevCrew_s: Specifications for AI-Powered Multi-Agent Software Development
+# DevCrew_s: Specifications for AI-Powered Multi-Agent Development

 ## 🎯 Overview

 **DevCrew_s** is the specification repository for the DevCrew multi-agent framework.
-This repository contains all agent specifications, protocol definitions, and architectural documentation that define how autonomous AI agents collaborate to perform complex software development tasks.
+This repository contains all agent specifications, protocol definitions, and architectural documentation that define how autonomous AI agents collaborate to perform complex development tasks across various domains.

 > **Note**: This is a specification-only repository.
 For actual implementations, see the DevCrew_i repository.